 The normal temperature for an infant is about 97.5 degrees Fahrenheit.
 Temperatures that are slightly higher or lower may also be deemed normal, depending on the environment and context that the child is in.
+But, what is a normal temperature for an infant?
 To be considered a fever, one has to reach a temperature of at least 100.4 Fahrenheit.

 How to Tell if Your Child Is Above the Normal Temperature